RobSteward/gapbf/README.md

 It is highly recommended to constrain the search space as much as possible if you partially know the pattern to greatly improve the brute force duration.

+This tool does brute forcing on the actual device.
+A brute force attempt could probably be greatly sped up by performing the attempt locally on a computer, to work around the timeouts.
+That's however a lot more work to implement (if even possible), so it's outside the scope of this project.
+## Configuration
 In the [`config.json`](./config.json) file you can tweak a few constants for:
 - Grid size
 - Minimum pattern length